 Facilitated by Turning Point and SHARC, BreakThrough has been very successful in addressing the stigma associated with problematic alcohol and drug use and linking families into ongoing support options.

-To date, 83% of participants who responded to an evaluation of BreakThrough rated their satisfaction with the program as high or very high.
-Ninety-three per cent (93%) said they were very likely to follow through on suggestions made by the facilitator and 99% said they would recommend the program to others.
+To date, over eighty per cent of participants who responded to an evaluation of BreakThrough rated their satisfaction with the program as high or very high.
+Over ninety per cent said they were very likely to follow through on suggestions made in the session, and almost everybody who attends (99%) say they would recommend the program to others.

 What happens to the brain when we repeatedly use substances like alcohol and other drugs?
 Why do some people develop a problem with their substance use or gambling while others don't?
-BreakThrough explains the effects ice has on the brain and the relationship between drug use and mental health.
-We also explore the process by which people decide to seek help for their drug use and how families can support these decisions.
+BreakThrough explains the effects substances have on the brain and the relationship between drug use and mental health.
+We also explore the process by which people decide to seek help for their addictive behaviours and how families can support these decisions.

-BreakThrough isn’t just about ice.
+BreakThrough isn’t just about the addictive behaviour.
 We provide practical strategies to help family members discuss drug use, set boundaries, develop safety plans and work on self-care.
-Managing challenging behaviours and keeping family members safe and functioning during difficult times is also discussed.
+Managing challenging behaviours and keeping family members safe and functioning during difficult times is also explored.

 BreakThrough provides families with the skills and knowledge to navigate the alcohol and drug treatment system and obtain the best possible outcomes for loved ones.
 We explore some of the barriers to seeking help and how to overcome these.
-All participants will be given information about ongoing support activities.
+All participants are given information about ongoing support activities.